 Then add the lemon pepper evenly on top of the salmon.
 When it's covered in lemon pepper, place in the middle of the oven and bake at 200 C/390 F for 20 minutes.
 Take out, check to see that it's cooked well enough for you, and serve with your choice of side(s)!

 Now wasn't that easy?
 What will you eat with this lemon pepper salmon?
 Let me know in the comments below!
 And I'd love for you to leave me a rating as well - just add it in while you're leaving your comment.

 - 2 Tbsp lemon pepper

 - Place the salmon skin-side down in an oven-safe pan.
-Squeeze over the juice from the lemon and then add the lemon pepper evenly.
+Squeeze over the juice from the lemon and then spread out the lemon pepper evenly on top.

-- Bake in the oven for 20 minutes or until done.
+- Bake in the middle of the oven for 20 minutes.
 Serve immediately with your choice of sides!

 Nutritional information is approximate and automatically calculated, and should only be viewed as an indication.